BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 slug: "that-website-looks-bad"
 ---

 I'll always remember a nice exercise that we used to do in class.
 Our teacher always insisted with the lower quality of designs that surround us on street.
-So much that we used to pick a random place at Google Maps and never had to traveled more than three streets to find ugly logos and signages designs.
+So much that we pick a random place at Google Maps and never had to travel more than three streets to find ugly logos and signages designs.
 The exercise consisted of explaining what were the reasons that made them look bad and proposing a redesign to solve it.

-A few days ago I've finished [Design for Hackers](https://www.oreilly.com/library/view/design-for-hackers/9781119998952/) by David Kadavy, an excellent book that exposes very clear conceptual frameworks for understanding and solving web design problems and while I was reading it, I couldn't stop thinking about repeating the exercise we used to do, but applied to websites and using some concepts from the book, so here we go!
+A few days ago I've finished reading [Design for Hackers](https://www.oreilly.com/library/view/design-for-hackers/9781119998952/) by David Kadavy, an excellent book that exposes clear conceptual frameworks for understanding and solving web design problems and while I was reading it, I couldn't stop thinking about repeating the exercise but applied to websites and using some concepts from the book, so here we go!

 ## Design principles and how to use them against you

-It took me some work to find a good example of bad design, but after a few hours searching I end up with a website to show you: [San Diego Performance European](https://sdpeuro.com).
+It took me some work to find a good example of bad design, but after a few hours searching I end up with a website to start: [San Diego Performance European](https://sdpeuro.com).
 Please, take a look at it for a moment before we continue.

+### A little about content

-The first step in the website design process begins with solving the following questions:
+The design process begins the following questions:

 1. What is the user looking for on the website?
 2. What is this website meant to do?